CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageHyperFlexVolume.md

 HasStorageContainer returns a boolean if a field has been set.

+### SetStorageContainerNil

+`func (o *StorageHyperFlexVolume) SetStorageContainerNil(b bool)`

+ SetStorageContainerNil sets the value for StorageContainer to be an explicit nil

+### UnsetStorageContainer
+`func (o *StorageHyperFlexVolume) UnsetStorageContainer()`

+UnsetStorageContainer ensures that no value is present for StorageContainer, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)